khansen4/liberty-spark-summit-pipelines-workshop/README.md

 ### 5 · Final Step: Extend the pipeline

 Now the workflow file has been created to run the pytests.
-As you can see some of the test are failing and the code needs to be updated.
-Once updating the actin will be successful.
+Check the logs it can be seen that all tests were successful.
 The pipeline can be further extended to include other things covered during the Code Quality workshop such as:

 - Add a lint step with `ruff check`
 - Add a format check with `ruff format --check`